-Our engagement was focused on reviewing the State's compliance with 7 CFR Part 274 requirements, and our formal recommendations only pertain to the aforementioned regulations.
-However, in performing our work, we also observed some potential performance improvement opportunities and leading practices.
+Our engagement was focused on reviewing the State's compliance with 7 CFR, Part 274 requirements, and our formal recommendations only pertain to the aforementioned regulations.
+However, in performing our work, we also observed potential performance improvement opportunities.
 TFC offers the following observations for consideration:

-Performance improvement opportunities
+Performance improvement opportunities: